caocmai/Next-Chord/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
 Currently (as of March 2020), the project runs successfully without any error.
-However, this is a work in progress and not all key signatures are yet added to the project
+However, this is a work in progress and not all key signatures/chords are yet added to the project.